Gara River Hydro-Electric Scheme

-Gara River Hydro-Electric Scheme is a heritage-listed former hydroelectric power station located at Castle Doyle, Armidale Regional Council, New South Wales, Australia.
+Gara River Hydro-Electric Scheme is a heritage-listed former hydroelectric power station located at Castle Doyle in the New England region of New South Wales, Australia.
 It was designed by Richard Threlfall and built from 1893 to 1895 by Crompton Power Company.
 The property is owned by the State Government's Office of Environment and Heritage.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The Gara River scheme was the first substantial hydro-electric scheme to reach fruition in Australia.
 It began to generate power in March 1895 to light the town of Hillgrove, near Armidale in the New South Wales Central Tablelands.
 The scheme was instigated by the Australasian Rights Purchase Association, when they placed a petition for a bill before the Parliament of New South Wales, requesting the water rights to exploit the Gara River for the purposes of power generation.
 The bill was passed and on March 10, 1893, the Hillgrove and Armidale Water-Power Electrical Company (Ltd) Act, was passed.

 Richard Threlfall, Professor of Physics at the University of Sydney, was brought in as the consultant on electrical engineering.
 He was regarded at the time as Australia's leading expert on electricity and is now thought to have been one of the first modern pure physicists in the world.
 He was involved in all phases of the design and construction and became mortgagee of the company.

 The dam for the scheme was constructed at Blue Hole, a large natural pool of water off the Gara River.
 The generator site was situated at the foot of the Gara Falls.
 The site was only disadvantaged by its distance from the power consumers in the next gorge and the township.
 The system used DC (direct current) generators and briefly became one of the most important DC generation schemes in the world.

 Although the scheme was hailed as a technical triumph, it was plagued by financial trouble throughout the 1890s.
 This may have coincided with the economic decline that hailed the end of the goldrushes in the area.
 In 1896 the site was taken over by the Sandon County Electrical Light and Power Company and in 1899, the scheme was substantially rebuilt and reactivated with modifications to the flumes and machinery.
 The population of the area however, was dwindling due to reduced mineral production and the Sandon Company sold the plant to the International Railway Corporation of England.
 By 1905 it was being leased or operated by a Mr Pinto who sold the electricity to local users.

 The last mention of the Gara River Hydro-Electric Scheme as a functioning enterprise was in 1907.
 The history of the site between 1907 and the later part of the twentieth century is unclear.
 The site now rests within the borders of the Oxley Wild Rivers National Park, under the management of the NSW National Parks and Wildlife Service.